-- Ghee : For more rich and royal flavor ghee/butter is recommended instead of oil.
-But you can also use mix of ghee and oil, both.
+- Ghee: For richer and more royal flavour ghee/butter is recommended instead of oil.
+But you can also use a mix of ghee and oil, both.

-- Onions: Thinly sliced, freshly golden fried onions are main ingredient for korma gravy.
-You can also use store bought fried onions.
+- Onions: Thinly sliced, freshly golden fried onions are the main ingredient for korma gravy.
+You can also use store-bought fried onions.

-- Ginger Garlic paste: Homemade ginger garlic is best to remove the raw smell of meat and it also flavors up the food.
-You can also use store bought as well.
+- Ginger Garlic paste: Homemade ginger garlic is best to remove the raw smell of meat and it also flavours up the food.
+You can also use store-bought as well.

-- Mutton: Rinsed and clean, medium sized goat meat pieces with bone are used. ( Leg or shoulder cut is recommended)
+- Mutton: Rinsed and clean, medium-sized goat meat pieces with the bone are used. ( Leg or shoulder cut is recommended)

-- Yogurt: Use of well whisked full day Yogurt helps to tenderizes the mutton/lamb and also gives the gravy nice, thick texture.
+- Yoghurt: The use of well-whisked full-day Yogurt helps to tenderise the mutton/lamb and also gives the gravy a nice, thick texture.

-- Salt & Kashmiri Red chili powder: As I have used here box spice mix but for some extra lil more spice and color, these two are used.
+- Salt & Kashmiri Red chilli powder: I have used here box spice mix but for some extra lil more spice and colour, these two are used.
 You can skip it if you prefer less spicy.

-- Whole Spices: A good amount of whole spices (cloves, black cardamom, Green cardamom, Black pepper corns, Cinnamon sticks) are grinded and added in this recipe, I have mentioned the quantity in the recipe, but you can omit or add them according to your availability.
+- Whole Spices: A good amount of whole spices (cloves, black cardamom, Green Cardamom, Black pepper corn, Cinnamon sticks) are ground and added to this recipe, I have mentioned the quantity in the recipe, but you can omit or add them according to your availability.

 - Garnishing: For the garnishing blanched Almonds and ginger julienne are added.